EV Charger Installation Budget Calculator

 When you enter permit fees in the calculator, you are giving that line item its proper place instead of letting it disappear inside labor.
 That makes the estimate more transparent and helps you compare quotes from installers who bundle fees differently.

-How incentives change net cost
+How EV charger incentives change the net cost

 Incentives can make charger budgeting feel confusing because not every program applies in the same way.
 Some rebates cover only the charging unit.
 Others support make-ready work, panel upgrades, or a percentage of installation labor.
 Tax credits may have separate eligibility rules, timing rules, or filing requirements.
 This calculator intentionally uses a simple structure: enter the dollar value you expect and the incentive reduces your net cost.